 Being consistently bombarded by all this leads to unhappiness and a depreciation in self-worth.
 Who can blame that reaction?
 It is psychologically true that as humans we want to be like the ‘head honcho’ and look up to that archetype.
 Just as we want to climb the corporate ladder to be the boss, we also want to climb the social ladder as youngsters to feel valued and powerful.

 Your young children will want to imitate other children who are showered in presents.
 But when your young children focus on imitating others, it can be expensive for the parents.
 And it can be expensive for the kids later when then become adults.
 There is never any satisfaction in trying to imitate others, no matter what the person’s age.

 Next, let’s discuss things parents and caregivers do to give their child the gift of financial literacy.

-Trying to insulate your child from these unrealistic lifestyles only temporarily helps the problem.
-It will soon be met with pushback and resentment after a short period of time.
+You can try to insulate your child from these unrealistic lifestyles.
+But that only temporarily helps the problem.
+Your child will soon push back and become resentment.
 When it comes to social media (in my opinion, the biggest culprit of them all) you cannot keep your child from it.

 You can confiscate phones and laptops all day.
 But somehow, they still will find a way to watch.
 (Unless you lock your child in their bedroom, they will be spending time with friends outside your home.)
 The best tactic is to shift their mindset.
-Now, when they go on social media or are around others, they can see that there are more important things in life than placing your self-worth in other’s opinions of you.
+Now, when they go on social media or are around others, they can see that there are more important things in life.
+They will no longer be placing their self-worth in other’s opinions of them.